Meet the OCTC Team

 Liz Gosse

-Liz is a dedicated Disability Awareness Trainer with extensive experience in curriculum development, training facilitation, and fostering inclusive environments for diverse populations.
-In her current role at ODEN, she partners with businesses to promote disability-inclusive hiring practices through impactful training and tailored supports.
+Liz has extensive experience in curriculum development, training facilitation, and fostering inclusive environments for diverse populations.
+In her current role at ODEN, she partners with businesses to promote disability inclusive hiring practices through impactful training and tailored supports.

 With over 13 years of experience in the non-profit sector, she has excelled in creating innovative programs and resources, empowering individuals through literacy, digital skills, employment readiness, and accessibility-focused education.
 Her expertise includes curriculum design, adult learning strategies, and leveraging technology to deliver accessible and engaging training solutions.